Category Archives: Danish Royals

 Prince Vilhelm with his family, 1862. front: Princess Dagmar, Prince Valdemar, Queen Louise, Princess Thyra, Princess Alexandra; back: Prince Frederik, King Christian IX, Prince Vilhelm. source: Wikipedia

 George made visits to Russia, England, and France, before arriving in Athens on October 30, 1863.
 From the beginning, George was determined to be very different than his predecessor.
 He quickly learned Greek and was often seen informally strolling through the streets of Athens.
-Although he had been accompanied to Greece by several advisors from Denmark, he soon dispatched them back home so it wouldn’t appear that he was being overly influenced by his home country.
-George toured the country the following year and then demanded that the Assembly finally adopt a new constitution.
+George had been accompanied to Greece by several advisors from Denmark.
+He soon sent them back to Denmark so it would not appear that he was influenced by his home country.
+George toured Denmarkthe following year and then demanded that the Assembly finally adopt a new constitution.
 Finally done, he took an oath on November 28, 1864, to defend the new constitution, establishing a constitutional monarchy in which the King deferred authority to the elected government.
 George quickly became very popular with the Greek people.

-In 1863, while visiting St. Petersburg before his arrival in Greece, King George first met his future wife, Grand Duchess Olga Konstantinovna of Russia.
+In 1863, while visiting St. Petersburg before his arrival in Greece, King George first met his future wife Grand Duchess Olga Konstantinovna of Russia.
 She was the daughter of Grand Duke Konstantin Nikolayevich (a son of Nicholas I, Emperor of All Russia) and Princess Alexandra of Saxe-Altenburg.
-Four years later, while visiting his sister Dagmar, who had married the future Alexander III, Emperor of All Russia, George met Olga again.
+Four years later, while visiting his sister Dagmar, the wife of the future Alexander III, Emperor of All Russia, George met Olga again.
 By this time, George was looking for a wife, and marriage to a Russian Grand Duchess would be advantageous both politically and as far as the religion of future generations.
-While George had remained Lutheran after taking the throne, it was expected that future Greek sovereigns would be raised in the Orthodox faith.
+While George remained Lutheran after taking the throne, future Greek sovereigns would be raised in the Greek Orthodox faith.
 Olga was smitten with George, and the two quickly fell in love.
 They married in Grand Church of the Winter Palace in St. Petersburg, Russia on October 27, 1867, and went on to have eight children:

 King George and Queen Olga with six of their children, c1890. source: Wikipedia